minibolt-guide/minibolt/guide/system/preparations.md

 ---

 ## Personal computer

-This guide builds on the readily available Personal
+This guide builds on the readily available personal computer.

-While a Personal Computer is the best choice for most, this guide also works with other computing platforms, clouds servers, or virtual machines that run Debian.
+While a personal computer is the best choice for most, this guide also works with other computing platforms, clouds servers, or virtual machines that run Debian.
 It only uses standard Debian instructions.

 ## Hardware requirements

 You need the following hardware:

-* Personal Computer with Intel/AMD processor, with 4+ GB RAM
+* Personal Computer with Intel/AMD processor, with 2+ GB RAM, a 4+ GB RAM is recommended
 * Internal storage: 1+ TB, a SSD is recommended
 * Temporary monitor screen or television
 * Temporary keyboard USB/PS2

-The complete Bitcoin blockchain must be stored locally to run a Lightning node, currently about 500 GB and growing.
+The complete Bitcoin blockchain must be stored locally to run a Lightning node, currently about 430 GB and growing.

 You might also want to get this optional hardware: